thiblahute/meson-website/i18n-module.md

 This module provides internationalisation and localisation functionality.

-It has the following methods.
+## Usage

+To use this module, just do: **`i18n = import('i18n')`**.
+The following functions will then be available as methods on the object with the name `i18n`.
+You can, of course, replace the name `i18n` with anything else.

 ### gettext